pablogila/InputMaker/README.md

 source .venv/bin/activate
 ```

-Then, enter the downloaded `/Thoth/` directory, and install the package with pip:
+Then, clone the repository from [GitHub](https://github.com/pablogila/Thoth/) or download it as a ZIP and run inside the `/Thoth/` directory:
 ```bash
 pip install .
 ```